playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide5.md

 We've used our existing `create` method on our `Project` model to create the new project, owned by the currently logged in user, which is returned by `request().username()`.

 Also notice that we are reusing that `item` template that we created earlier to render the new project.
-Now you'll be begin to see why we created our templates in the structure that we did earlier.
+Now you'll begin to see why we created our templates in the structure that we did earlier.
 This method only renders a small part of the page, that's ok, we'll be using this fragment from an AJAX action.

 Let's now add a method to rename a project, but before we do, let's consider the security requirements of this function.
 A user should only be allowed to rename a project if they are a member of that project.
 Let's write a utility method in our `app/controllers/Secured.java` class that checks this: